-This final rule fills in the framework established by the Premium Stabilization Rule with provisions and parameters for the three premium stabilization programs - the permanent risk adjustment program, the transitional reinsurance program, and the temporary risk corridors program.
+This final rule fills in the framework established by the Premium Stabilization permanent risk adjustment program, the transitional reinsurance program, and the temporary risk corridors program.
 It also establishes key provisions governing advance payments of the premium tax credit, cost-sharing reductions, and user fees for Federally-facilitated Exchanges.
 Finally, the final rule includes a number of amendments relating to the SHOP and the MLR program.